Full Text Article Databases

 issues bound together for easier storage.

-Location: Periodical area, arranged alphabetically by title in the bins along the wall by the GC/LRC doors.
+Current Issues are located in the Periodical area and arranged alphabetically by title in the bins along the wall by the GC/LRC doors.

-Location: Periodical area, arranged by call number on the shelves.
+Bound Volumes are located in the Periodical area and arranged by call number on the shelves.

 A strip of film wound